ufo-kit/ufo-filters/docs/filters.rst

 .. gobj:class:: bin

-    Bin a square of pixels by summing their values.
+    Bin a square of pixels by summing their values (and averaging if specified).

     .. gobj:prop:: size:uint

         Number of pixels in one direction to bin to a single pixel value.

+    .. gobj:prop:: average:bool

+        Average values instead of just summing them.

 Rescaling